snixtho/ManiaExchange.ApiClient/README.md

 ## Caching
 Since ManiaExchange encourage caching of GET methods, you can cache time by using the `SetCacheTime` method.
 This will cache all next GET requests for the specified time.
 Caching is disabled by default.

+Cache can be disabled by either passing `TimeSpan.Zero` to `SetCacheTime` or use the shortcut `DisableCache` method.

 ## Examples
 You can find more examples in the [Samples](Samples/) directory.